FLRW Cosmology in Metric-Affine $F(R,Q)$ Gravity: Conclusions

-\item Model-I is closed to $\Lambda$CDM model while model-II shows phantom nature. \end{itemize} Consequently, we have shown that the accelerated phase of the expanding universe may be described by the previously determined $F(R,Q)$ gravity model without the need to introduce the dark energy term $\Lambda$.
-The $F(R,Q)$ gravity model's results are remarkably close to the $\Lambda$CDM standard cosmological model, but without the addition of the $\Lambda$-term for the cosmological constant.
-Furthermore, the $F(R,Q)$ gravity model allows us to recover the original Friedmann model without the $\Lambda$-term.
-Both $F(R)$ and $F(Q)$ gravity theories are generalized in this $F(R,Q)$ gravity theory.
-Because of this, the current modified gravity model is intriguing and attracts to researchers to reexamine it in order to uncover other cosmological features of this $F(R,Q)$ gravity theory.
+Since this is the case, we have shown that the $F(R,Q)$ gravity model can explain the accelerated phase of the expanding universe.
+The derived $F(R,Q)$ gravity model's results are in mild tension with the $\Lambda$CDM standard cosmological model.
+Furthermore, the $F(R,Q)$ gravity model allows us to recover the original Friedmann model.
+This $F(R,Q)$ gravity theory is a generalization of both $F(R)$ and $F(Q)$.
+As a result, the current modified gravity model is intriguing and attracts researchers to reexamine it in order to uncover other cosmological features of this $F(R,Q)$ gravity theory.